KushalVenugopal/K-Means-Clustering-ML/README.md

 # K-Means-Clustering-ML

-An Attempt at the K-Means clustering algorithm from scratch
+An Attempt at the K-Means clustering algorithm from scratch.